nish-ace/nish-ace/README.md

-- 👋 Hi, I’m @nish-ace
+# 👋 Hi, I’m Nishchal Agarwal (@nish-ace)

-- 👀 I’m interested in ML and Data Science
-- 🌱 I’m currently learning Deep Learning
-- 👨‍🎓 I'm pursuing Master's in Mathematics and Computing from IIT Guwahati
+- 🎓 Graduate in Mathematics and Computing from IIT Guwahati
+- 📈 Entry-level Actuarial Analyst | Member of the Institute and Faculty of Actuaries (IFoA)
+- 🤖 Passionate about Machine Learning, Deep Learning, and Data Science
+- 📊 Keen interest in applying data-driven methods to Insurance, Finance, and Risk Modeling
+- 🧠 Currently exploring Deep Learning and its applications in actuarial science and beyond
+- 🛠️ Working on projects in predictive modeling, computer vision, and NLP
-- 📫 How to reach me: https://www.linkedin.com/in/nishchalagarwal18/
+- 📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/nishchalagarwal18/)

 <!---
 nish-ace/nish-ace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.